 An X-ray is a type of procedure to create detailed images of the inside of your body, to assist in detecting, confirming or ruling out a diagnosis.
 They are most often used to examine bones and joints but can also be used to scan your organs.
-Your Doctor or our Consultants may recommend a medical X-ray to determine a potential break or damage to your joints and bones, any issues with your lungs or heart, or if you have been having trouble swallowing.
+Your Doctor or Consultant may recommend a medical X-ray to determine a potential break or damage to your joints and bones, any issues with your lungs or heart, or if you have been having trouble swallowing.

 Helping you on your way to treatment and recovery

 X-rays are a type of low-exposure radiation that is passed through the body to create an image of different parts of your body.
 The procedure is very quick and carried out within minutes, although you will need to remain still for the imaging.

 Following the x-ray, you will need to arrange an appointment to discuss your results, diagnosis and next steps for treatment with your Doctor or Consultant.